radavis/radavis.github.io/_drafts/writing-user-stories.md

 1. The Feature (or bugfix)
 1. The Business Value provided by the feature

-## Workbar Stakeholders

-* Admin
-  - Community Manager (CM)
-  - Business Analyst
-  - Developer
-  - Network Partner
-* Workbar Member (or simply "Member")

-## User Stories at Workbar

-We utilize the User Story format to describe all features and bugfixes for Software Development work that needs to be accomplished.

 ## Acceptance Criteria

 How do you know when you have completed the functionality requested by a